 Nowadays, product designers and importers are expected to do their part to reduce energy consumption and strive for energy efficiency at all stages of their business activities.
-Eco-design brochure 2012 [2 MB]
+Ecodesign can help the environment by making products smarter Eco-design brochure 2012 [2 MB]

 - are adopted on a product-by-product basis

 - set minimum requirements on product performance to reduce environmental impact

 - must be met by all products sold in the EU

 - are based on environmental impact throughout a product's lifecycle (design, production, distribution and disposal).

 - energy-using products (EUPs) - which use, generate, transfer or measure energy (electricity, gas, fossil fuel).
 EUPs include boilers, computers, televisions, transformers, industrial fans, industrial furnaces, etc.

 - energy related products (ERPs) - which do not use energy themselves, but can contribute to saving energy.
 ERPs include windows, insulation, bathroom devices (such as showerheads, taps), etc.